About Me

 Sequential Causal Inference in a Single World of Connected Units

-We consider adaptive designs for a trial involving multiple individuals that we follow along their trajectories over time.
-We allow for the variables of one individual to depend on its past and on the past of other individuals.
-Our goal is to learn a mean outcome, averaged across the individuals, that we would observe, if we started from some given initial state, and we carried out a given sequence of counterfactual interventions for several time steps.
+We consider adaptive designs for a trial involving multiple individuals, where the variables of one individual depend on its past and on the past of other individuals.
+Our goal is to learn a mean outcome, averaged across the individuals, that we would observe if we carried out a given sequence of counterfactual interventions for several time steps.
 We show how to identify a statistical parameter that equals this mean counterfactual outcome, and how to perform inference for this parameter, while adaptively learning an oracle design defined as a parameter of the true data generating distribution.
-Oracle designs of interest include the design that maximizes the efficiency for a statistical parameter of interest, or designs that mix the optimal treatment rule with a certain exploration distribution.
-We also show how to design adaptive stopping rules for sequential hypothesis testing.

 [Paper]